 Parenting has changed a lot over the past couple of generations.
 Moms who have full-time jobs spend just as much time tending to their children as stay-at-home moms did in the 1970s.

 Parenting is hard.
-But hopefully, this list of tips will give you some actionable ways to bring calm into your chaotic world.
+But hopefully, this list of tips will give you some actionable ways to bring calm and consciousness into life as a parent.

 Practical ways to be a calm mom without driving yourself crazy